How Much Can I Put in My Roth IRA?

 Benefits

-You can also withdraw the principle invested (not the converted funds) without incurring penalties.
+You can also withdraw the principal invested (not the converted funds) without incurring penalties.
 With 401k and other plans, withdrawing early results in a 10% tax.

 Roth IRA Contribution Rules